During the middle- and high-school years, homework gets more intense and grades start to matter more.

 Don't forget the study skills.
 Help your teen develop good study skills — both in class and on homework.
 No one is born knowing how to study and often those skills aren't stressed in the classroom.
 When you're helping your teen study for a test, for instance, suggest such strategies as using flashcards to memorize facts or taking notes and underlining while reading.

 Encourage students to reach out.
 Most teachers are available for extra help before or after school, and also might be able to recommend other resources.
-Encourage your teen to ask for help, if needed, but remember that in school kids are rewarded for knowing the right answers, and no one likes to stand out by saying that they don't have them.
+Encourage your teen to ask for help, if needed, but remember that in school students are rewarded for knowing the right answers, and no one likes to stand out by saying that they don't have them.
 Praise your teen's hard work and effort, and ask the guidance counselor or teachers for resources for support if you need them.

 Don't wait for report cards to find out that there are problems at school.
 The sooner you intervene, the sooner you can help your teen get back on track.